-- If you live in an apartment building, check with building management to ensure BBQs are permitted. - Propane and charcoal BBQ grills should only be used outdoors. - FOLLOW THE MANUFACTURER'S INSTALLATION INSTRUCTIONS FOR CLEARANCES FROM COMBUSTIBLE OVERHANGS, DECKS, WALLS, FENCES, ETC. KEEP THE AREA CLEAR OF BRANCHES, LEAVES, OR OTHER COMBUSTIBLES. - ❖ Keep children and pets at least three feet away from the grill area. - ❖ Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill. - Never leave your grill unattended. - ❖ Always make sure your grill lid is open before lighting it. - ❖ Periodically check the propane tank hose for leaks before using it.
+- Check with building management to make sure BBQs are permitted. - Propane and charcoal BBQ grills should only be used outdoors. - Keep children and pets at least three feet away from the grill area. - Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill. - Never leave your grill unattended. - Always make sure your grill lid is open before lighting it. - Periodically check the propane tank hose for leaks before using it.
 Do this by applying a light soap and water solution to the hose.
-If it is leaking, there will be bubbles. - ❖ If there is a leak and the grill is not lit, turn off the propane and grill.
+If it is leaking, there will be bubbles. - If there is a leak and the grill is not lit, turn off the propane and grill.
 If the leak stops, get the grill serviced by a professional before using it again.
 If the leak does not stop, call 911.

 - If you smell gas while cooking, immediately move away from the grill and call 911.
-Do not move the grill. - ❖ If the flame goes out while you are grilling, turn the grill and gas off and wait at least 15 minutes before re-lighting it.
+Do not move the grill. - If the flame goes out while you are grilling, turn the grill and gas off and wait at least 15 minutes before re-lighting it.